yurkenn/banane-app/README.md

 ## Features
 - You can login and create an account
 - You can write your thoughts and talk with random people
+- You can click the 'banene'.
+That means dislike

 ## Beginning
 Clone this repository on your local machine.